sagemath/trac_to_gh/Issue 4239.md

 # Issue 4239: [with patch, needs review] fix for problems with zero kernel and images

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4239

 Original creator: fwclarke